-The declaration was sought to be presented to Henry Bromley the High Sheriff of Worcestershire.
+The declaration of March 1645 was sought to be presented to Henry Bromley, the High Sheriff of Worcestershire.

 With over a thousand gathered on Woodbury Hill, the declaration expresses a loyalty to the King, Church of England and the ancient and just privileges of Parliament.

-The declaration speaks of keeping a protection and the preserving of our ancient liberties and retaining "our persons and estates" against "the soldier or any other oppressor" This is in common and in keeping with what was of other Clubmen statements of intent in other counties, such as Dorset and Wiltshire.
+The keeping of ones protection reads "our persons and estates" and against "the soldier or any other oppressor" very much in common with what in general was of other Clubmen statements of intent in other counties such as Dorset and Wiltshire.

 "The Woodbury Declaration"

 We having long groaned under many illegal taxations and unjust pressures and that contrary to orders presented to his Majesty by advice of the Lords and Commons assembled at Oxford And ratified and published by his Majesty's gracious proclamation.
 And nevertheless finding no redress of our grievances, but that we, our wives and children, have been exposed to utter ruin by the outrages and violence of the soldier; threatening to fire our houses; endeavoring to ravish our wives and daughters, and menacing our persons.
 We are now enforced to associate ourselves in a mutual league for each other's defence, and do declare to the world that our meetings have been, are, and shall be to no other intention or purpose than as followeth.

 To maintain the true Reformed Protestant Religion contained in the Doctrine of the Church of England against all Popery and Popish superstitions and all other Heresies and schisms whatsoever.